Exponentiation: Matrices and linear operators

 These examples are for discrete exponents of linear operators, but in many circumstances it is also desirable to define powers of such operators with continuous exponents.
 This is the starting point of the mathematical theory of semigroups.
 Just as computing matrix powers with discrete exponents solves discrete dynamical systems, so does computing matrix powers with continuous exponents solve systems with continuous dynamics.
 Examples include approaches to solving the heat equation, Schrödinger equation, wave equation, and other partial differential equations including a time evolution.
 The special case of exponentiating the derivative operator to a non-integer power is called the fractional derivative which, together with the fractional integral, is one of the basic operations of the fractional calculus.

 Finite fields

 A field is an algebraic structure in which multiplication, addition, subtraction, and division are defined and satisfy the properties that multiplication is associative and every nonzero element has a multiplicative inverse.
 This implies that exponentiation with integer exponents is well-defined, except for nonpositive powers of 0.
-Common examples are the complex numbers and their subfields, the rational numbers and the real numbers, which have been considered earlier in this article, and are all infinite.
+Common examples are the field of complex numbers, the real numbers and the rational numbers, considered earlier in this article, which are all infinite.